1887 ROOF RENEWAL

-1887 ROOF - The only solution for the 1887 roof was to remove the existing membrane with great care.
+The only solution for the 1887 roof was to remove the existing membrane with great care.
 The roof would be replaced with new polymer modified mastic asphalt with a new solar coating to reflect the harsh New Zealand sun.
 Mastic asphalt was used as a screed to create falls on the existing substrate.
-The finished outcome was outstanding with no water ponding what so ever.
+The finished outcome was outstanding with no water ponding whatsoever.

-PARAPET RENEWAL - Asphaltech suggested that the existing membrane was to be removed new falls created in the parapet to allow the water to flow and renew the copper flashing.
+Asphaltech suggested that the existing membrane was to be removed new falls created in the parapet to allow the water to flow and renew the copper flashing.
 The complete parapet is being replaced with 2 X 10mm of Pacoflex polymer modified mastic asphalt roofing.
-This process is going to be carried out over a 3 year period of staged construction which is easily achieved by monolithic mastic asphalt.
+This process is going to be carried out over a 3-year period of staged construction which is easily achieved by monolithic mastic asphalt.

 At present there are a few ongoing projects being carried out to upgrade the museum and its collection Asphaltech are working with Jasmax and Aspec construction on 2 of these projects carrying out reworks to some roof areas and locating new plant.

 At the museum is carried out by liaising directly with the Historical Architects to ensure an appropriate solution is found

 Asphaltech have carried out a cyclical maintenance on this wonderful structure for many years now.
 Spending time maintaining the existing old roof with small repairs of when new plant or equipment is being installed.
 Asphaltech is engaged to create a new detail and tie into the existing structure.